BaffledCoder/BlockChain/README.md

 # BlockChain
-This project simply shows the working logic of blockchain
+This project simply shows the working logic of blockchain mining